YazidKurdi/blog/content/posts/Myfirstblog.md

 ## To-do list / bookmarks

 Continuing on the previous method, after finding attractive topics I would add it to my simple Notepad To-do list that would remind me of my priorities as my memory is not the strongest.
 I would make sure not to remove anything until
 I have fully understood it.
-As well as bookmarking certain topics that were of interest and aggregating them based on thier general topic.
+As well as bookmarking certain topics that were of interest and aggregating them based on their general topic.

 <img src="/posts/post-1_files/Combined.PNG" alt="" width="50%"/>